c-sanders/Gtk4-Example-1/Git_basics.md

     --format <format>     format to use for the output
 ```

-#### + Not setting an upstream branch
+#### + Failing to set an upstream branch

-If for whatever reason, you forget or neglect to set an upstream branch for your
+If for whatever reason, you fail to set an upstream branch for your
-local directory, git will fail and display the following message;
+local directory, git will warn you about this fact and display the following message;

 ```
 fatal: The current branch master has no upstream branch.